What can help you to cope with COPD?

 What are the coping strategies?

 There are various things you can do to help you cope with .
 Some people benefit from making conscious changes to their lifestyle and daily routine, taking their body's needs into account.
-They make more detailed plans, keeping in mind that they can abandon their plans if their symptoms suddenly get worse.
+They make more detailed plans, keeping in mind that they can change their plans if their symptoms suddenly get worse.

-What does an action plan involve?
+What does an action plan include?

 What role does being open about the disease play?

 These changes also affect a couple's relationship.
 Partners may feel more like caregivers at times.
-Sexuality usually changes because of the physical limitations, but some couples manage to find new ways to be intimate.
+Sexuality usually changes because of the physical limitations, but some couples find new ways to be intimate.
 Sometimes one partner having a chronic condition can even deepen and strengthen a relationship.

-What is specialized outpatient palliative care?
+What are specialized outpatient palliative care services?

-Nowadays, outpatient services can provide the necessary medical care if you wish to spend the last phase of your life at home.
-It is important to talk with your family about whether this will be possible and whether everyone involved could imagine doing it.
+If you wish to spend the last phase of your life at home, outpatient services can provide the necessary medical care.
+But it's important to talk with your loved ones about whether this will be possible and whether everyone involved could imagine doing it.
 In Germany, specialized outpatient palliative care services (spezialisierte ambulante Palliativversorgung, or SAPV) offer particularly intensive medical and nursing palliative care.
-Their aim is to maintain and increase self-determination and quality of life in the last phase of life, and to make it possible for people to live the final part of their life at home.
+Their aim is to maintain and enhance your self-determination and quality of life in the last phase of life, and to make it possible for you to spend the final part of your life at home.
 Many wish to do this.
-Palliative care teams are made up of medical, psychological and nursing staff.
-SAPV is offered by statutory health insurers and must be prescribed by a doctor.
-It is suitable for home or hospice care, and can often be set up in advance when you are still in the hospital.

 What does care in palliative care units or hospices involve?